The Best Used Trucks & Cars under $10,000

 You’re sick of bugging buddies to help you move.
-And hauling your trailer with that Geo Metro is embarrassing – and dangerous.
-It’s time to look for a used truck, and preferably one that costs under $10,000.
-Finding quality used trucks for under $10,000 is doable with the right research and knowing what you want.
-Fortunately, we’ve helped out a bit with the research.
+And hauling your trailer with that Geo Metro just isn’t working out.
+It’s time to look for the best used truck you can find, and preferably one that’s cheap.
+Finding the best used trucks under $10,000 is possible, but you’ll have to do your homework:

 The Best Used Small Truck under $10,000

 You’ll need to travel back in time a decade or more to find a Toyota Tacoma V6 for under $10,000.
 But once you’re behind the wheel, you’ll likely discover why owners don’t want to part with this durable truck for chump change.
 Owners of the 2006 Tacoma say it keeps going, and going, and going; Edmunds.com calls it “far and away one of the best compact trucks ever offered to the American public.”
 It gets 18 city/24 highway mpg, and the 236 HP V6 engine pulls up to 6,500 pounds.
 You won’t be towing barges or double-decker buses, but you’ll be able to handle most any job deftly – and for years to come.

 The Ram Dakota, formerly the Dodge Dakota, ceased production in 2011 after 25 years on the road.
 While it’s sad to see a great pickup end its run, the 2011 Dakota remains one of the best used trucks if you’re looking for an American-made truck under $10,000.
 While it’s officially considered a mid-size pickup, the Dakota approaches full-size capabilities in power and size.
 Maybe because of this, it’s a bit of a gas guzzler, getting 15 city / 20 highway mpg.